moj-analytical-services/user-guidance/source/documentation/tools/rstudio/index.md

 ## Resourcing options

 RStudio runs with a standard set of resources.
-You can request more powerful computing resources (2 CPUs with 24GB of RAM) for your environment if you need them.
-This includes situations where you’re working with very large datasets, or using AI to process data.
+You can request an option with more powerful computing resources (2 CPUs with 24GB of RAM) for your environment if you need it.
+This includes situations where you’re working with very large or very complex datasets.
 If you're working with normal sized datasets, make sure you've checked for [RStudio memory issues](#rstudio-memory-issues) first, which you can troubleshoot to solve problems.

 To request increased resourcing, send a message in [#ask-analytical-platform on Slack](https://moj.enterprise.slack.com/archives/C4PF7QAJZ) with:

 * the email address for your Analytical Platform account
 * the tooling you're using
-* the resources you need

 ### RStudio memory issues